cs257f19/web-project-web-project-team-f/README.md

 Known Issues:
-1. [Errno 98]: Address already in use.
-This error implies that another person may be using our port number but this is not always true.
-Solution: Exit perlman and re-run.
-2. On rare occassions, every food search yields 'food is not in our database'.
+1. On rare occassions, every food search yields 'food is not in our database'.
 This is solved by cutting the connection and reconnecting to perlman.

 Drawbacks of Dataset:
 1. There is inconsistent use of punctuation and/or separating characters (e.g. ,) in .csv cells within in USDA dataset (BFPD_csv_07132018.zip).
 We handled the “cleaning” special characters out of the dataset in HTML so backend processes were unaffected; however, output in View was clean.
-We removed instances of "(",")", and ","; however, there are an infinite number of special characters to account for, so an occasional special character may appear in ingredients list.
+We removed instances of "(",")", and ","; however, there are an unknown number of special characters to account for, so an occasional special character may appear in ingredients list.